GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

 "key": "MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDnyZBBnfu+qNi1x5C0YKIob4ACrA84HdMArTGobttMHIxM2Z6aLshFmoKZa/pbyQS6D5yNywr4KM/llWiY2aV2puIflUxRT8SjjPehswCvm6eWQM+r3mB755m48x+diDl8URJsX4AJ3pQHnKWEvitZcuBh0GTfsLzKU/BfHEaH7QIDAQAB"
 (this is a base 64 encoded version of the app's public key)

+Because we are accessing foursquare's API, you will also need to add `https://foursquare.com/*` to your `manifest.json`'s `permissions` array.

 The key must be removed before uploading it to the store.

 Now let's get into the nitty gritty.

-Create a file called `foursqare.js` in to your application and add the following code:
+Create a file called `foursquare.js` in to your application and add the following code:

      var foursquare = {};